zjames12/Bat-ID-Transfer-Learning/README.md

 ## Code Overview

-### kaggle.ipynb
+### train_model.ipynb

 This file trains a logistic classifier.
 After training the model is saved in two csv files.
 The weights.csv contains the model weights.
 The bias.csv contains the constant value in the model

-This model is currently reporting validation accuracy of 90%.
+This model is currently reporting validation accuracy of 91%.
 Since bat images are relatively rare, we see a large number of false positives.

 ### predictor.ipynb